-The advantage of using “Do Not Disturb” mode is that it can be set to start and stop automatically and configured to allow Calls from Family or important Callers, while preventing Calls from everyone else.
+Another advantage of using “Do Not Disturb” mode is that it can be set to start and stop automatically and configured to allow Calls from Specific Callers, while preventing Calls from everyone else.

 1. Manually Enable Do Not Disturb Mode On iPhone

-You can manually enable Do Not Disturb Mode at any time on your iPhone by going to Settings > Do Not Disturb and moving the toggle next to Do Not Disturb to ON Position.
+You can manually enable Do Not Disturb on iPhone at any time by going to Settings > Focus > Do Not Disturb and moving the toggle next to Do Not Disturb to ON Position.

-This will enable Do Not Disturb Mode with default settings on iPhone, which still allows Calls & Message Notifications from your Favorite Contacts to reach you.
+This will enable Do Not Disturb with default settings on iPhone, which still allows Calls & Message Notifications from your Favorite Contacts to reach you.

-2. Automatically Schedule Do Not Disturb Mode on iPhone
+2. Automatically Schedule Do Not Disturb on iPhone

-Next, use the From and To fields to set the Start and End time for Do Not Disturb period on your iPhone.
+If you selected Time, use the From and To fields on the next screen to set Start and End time of your desired or planned Do Not Disturb period.

 3. iPhone Ringing During Do Not Disturb Mode?

-Even if your iPhone is placed in “Do Not Disturb” Mode, it will start ringing if someone repeatedly dials your Phone Number (makes a second Call within 3 minutes of the first Call).
+As mentioned above, even if iPhone is placed in “Do Not Disturb” Mode, it will start ringing if someone repeatedly dials your Phone Number (makes a second Call within 3 minutes of the first Call).

-You can easily prevent this from happening by going to Settings > Do Not Disturb and disabling Repeated Calls option.
+You can prevent this from happening by going to Settings > Focus > Do Not Disturb > People > Calls From and moving Allow Repeated Calls option to OFF position.

-4. Allow Calls from Certain Contacts During Do Not Disturb Mode
+4. Allow Calls from Specific Contacts During Do Not Disturb Period

-All that is required to Allow Calls from Certain Contacts during Do Not Disturb Mode is to mark these Contacts as Favorites on your iPhone.
+All that is required to Allow Calls from Certain Specific Contacts on iPhone during Do Not Disturb is to mark those Specific Contacts as Favorites on your iPhone.

-2. Next, go to Settings > Do Not Disturb > scroll down and tap on Allow Calls From option.
+After this, go to Settings > Focus > Do Not Disturb > People > Calls From.

-Another option is to Create a Contact Group comprising of all your important Contacts and allow Calls only from this “Contact Group” during Do Not Disturb Mode.
+Another option is to Create a Contact Group comprising of all your important Contacts and allow Calls only from this “Contact Group” during Do Not Disturb Period.